 A quick breakfast comprising of said sugar items (I really tried to stay healthy guys, but Rohan had LAMINGTONS, and there was CHOCOLATE, how could I stop myself?) and we were on our way to the next stop!

-AMAZE.
-This is the waterfall I had seen in so many photos and the rocks formed a SLIDE, y’gaaaiiisss!
-A freakin’ slide!
-The water flows over this stone slide into a little swimming hole below, and it was PERFECT.
-Who even cares if it’s WINTER, you don’t get to be at a waterfall stone slide every day now, do you?
+There are a ton of waterfalls in Cairns and around, BUT THIS ONE HAS A NATURAL SLIDE.
+The water flows over a stone slide into a little swimming hole below, and it was PERFECT.
+Who even cares if it’s WINTER; you don’t get to be at a stone slide in a waterfall every day now, do you?

 So guess what we did?
 Stripped down to our ‘swimmers’ and JUMPED RIGHT IN!

 I have NEVER jumped off a rock into open water before, but it looked like so much fun that who could even resist?
-I clambered onto it and considered for a minute that this might be the maddest thing I have ever thought of doing, before taking a deep breath, shutting down the constant overthinking and just letting go.
+I clambered onto it and considered for a minute that this might be the maddest thing I have ever thought of doing, before taking a deep breath, and just letting go.

-You need to flap across the first level of rock on your belly (else you will slip and slide back into the water and then it’s just a vicious circle till you just get down and flap on your belly), get onto all fours like a Neanderthal when the water level reduces and then find some foothold to bring yourself up into all your two-legged human glory.
+You need to flap across the first level of rock on your belly (else you will slip and slide back into the water and then it’s just a vicious circle till you just get down and flap on your belly).
+Then, you get onto all fours when the water level reduces and crawl till you find some foothold to bring yourself up into your two-legged human glory.
 I am dead serious.
-I know because I did it too!
+That is EXACTLY what I had to do.
 And once you’re up and standing, it’s a simple matter of walking up and across to the smoother part of the slide, plonking your bum down and going WHEEEEEEEEE!!

 Take a look?

-We stopped for a quick home-made lunch at The Falls Tea House before hitting the next waterfall, and I was delighted to see that the folks here had gone out of their way and prepared special vegetarian and vegan dishes for those of us who had made these choices.
-Lunch was topped up with a DELECTABLE date and walnut cake drenched in caramel sauce, and people, I kid you not, I dream about that sauce!
+A delicious home-made lunch awaited us at The Falls Tea House before we made our way to the next waterfall.
+I was pleasantly surprised to see that the folks here had gone out of their way to special vegetarian and vegan dishes for those of us who were.
+Lunch was topped up with a DELECTABLE date-and-walnut cake drenched in caramel sauce, and I kid you not, I dream about that sauce!

 Milla Milla Falls